….Firm Dry Bean Prices

 ….3 Weeks Til Xmas!

-Most commodities have been mixed this week: corn still floats around $7.30-.40, soybeans has been on a good run this week climbing back towards $15.00/bu, rice remains firm above $15, WTI oil is weak at $86 while Brent carries $107 per barrel.
+Most commodities have been mixed this week: corn still floats around $7.30-.40, soybeans have been on a good run this week climbing back towards $15.00/bu, rice remains firm above $15, WTI oil is weak at $86 while Brent carries $107 per barrel.
 Gold is trying to break $1700 convincingly and silver is threatening $33.
-Over in Euro-land, eurotraders are Uber-nervous after this mornings comments from the Germany’s Central Bank cutting their economic growth forecast from 1.6% to .4%….OUCH!!
+Over in Euro-land, euro traders are Uber-nervous after this morning’s comments from Germany’s Central Bank cut their economic growth forecast from 1.6% to .4%…OUCH!!
 After digesting the unpleasant wiener-schnitzel from the Bundesbank the Euro quickly fell to another 50 pips and has been able to regain the 1.29 handle again since initial reactions.
-One thing is for sure though, headwinds for Europe are still very strong and things do not seem they will improve in dramatic fashion in any time soon.
+One thing is for sure though, headwinds for Europe are still very strong and things do not seem they will improve in dramatic fashion at any time soon.

 Well, right about now it’s approaching the last trading hour of the week where I am and as we wait for the close, the Dow is sitting @ 13,129, Gold @ 1703 and USDJPY @ 82.38, Soybeans $14.77.
 It should be a quiet now that the US Non-Farm Payroll event passed earlier this morning and those who partook in the morning’s festivities either are at the golf course early or licking their wounds.
 Everything will reset again on Sunday evening again though as we begin a new trading week which has several event risks such as the Japan GDP, Swiss National Bank Rate Decision, FOMC Rate Decision, and US CPI just to name a few.